 Since today is packet pick-up for the Ashburn Farm Thanksgiving Day 2K/5K/10K, I thought I’d write a recap of the previous years that Bill and I have run in this local Thanksgiving morning turkey trot.
 We estimate that we’ve run the race about 10-15 times, and some of our friends have run it every year.
 Originally I think they offered the 10K and a 1-mile fun run, but now they have a 10K, 5K, and 2K.
 The race has grown to a pretty decent sized field of over 2,500 runners over the past twenty years.
 The race is put on by the local Methodist church as a fundraiser to support needy children in Uganda.
 The money goes to pay for tuition, supplies, and other school related items.

-My first photo documented race is in 1997.
+My first photo I can find from this race was taken in 1997.
 I ran the 10K just five days after running the JFK 50-Mile Ultramarathon.
 I proudly wore my shirt, and hoped that everyone would have pity on me if I limped!

 Bill didn’t run the race that year, so he was out with his camera and snapped pictures of the race.
 Here are the serious (and wanna be serious) runners toeing the line just as the race started.